 We are creating hierarchies between species that we care about more than others

 “We are creating hierarchies between species that we care about more than others.
 I try to make people think about how we are representing the natural world.
-What would happen if all our efforts go to conserving just the whales, for instance, and we forget another animal.
+What would happen if all our efforts go to conserving just the whales, for instance, and we forget other animals.
 It’s really important to remember that the natural world is a set of complex systems that we don’t fully understand.
 There’s something very humbling about it, about knowing that we don’t know everything.”

 Where necessary, Crespo tries to give these essential but often-overlooked species a face by filling some of these gaps herself, working with scientists and other artists, and hiking and diving to explore ecosystems and collect data, photos and videos.
 In some extreme cases, where sufficient data is unavailable, she even generates artificial datasets.